Aditya130805/MonopolyDeal/README.md

 - In the official Monopoly Deal rules, a multicolor wild card cannot be used to charge rent if it is the only card in a player's possession.
 However, to make the game more exciting, this restriction is relaxed, allowing rent to be charged even if the multicolor wild card is the only card available.

 - In the official Monopoly Deal rules, if the deck runs out, the discard pile is shuffled back into the deck to continue the game.
 However, this feature has not been implemented yet.

+- In the official Monopoly Deal rules, when a Just Say No card is played to counter "Double the Rent", the user is still required to pay rent.
+However, in this game, the user does not have to pay any rent at all if they play a Just Say No card to counter "Double the Rent".